Pillbox (military): Characteristics

 The concrete nature of pillboxes means that they are a feature of prepared positions.
 Some pillboxes were designed to be prefabricated and transported to their location for assembly.
 During World War I, Sir Ernest William Moir produced a design for concrete machine-gun pillboxes constructed from a system of interlocking precast concrete blocks, with a steel roof.
-Around 1500 Moir pillboxes were eventually produced (with blocks cast at Richborough in Kent) and sent to the Western Front in 1918.
+Around 1,500 Moir pillboxes were eventually produced (with blocks cast at Richborough in Kent) and sent to the Western Front in 1918.

-Pillboxes are often camouflaged in order to conceal their location and to maximize the element of surprise.
+Pillboxes are often camouflaged to conceal their location and to maximise the element of surprise.
 They may be part of a trench system, form an interlocking line of defence with other pillboxes by providing covering fire to each other (defence in depth), or they may be placed to guard strategic structures such as bridges and jetties.

-Pillboxes were hard to defeat and required artillery, anti-tank weapons or grenades to overcome.
+Pillboxes are hard to defeat and require artillery, anti-tank weapons or grenades to overcome.